0x3F3F/0x3F3F.github.io/_posts/2018-10-14-CastYoutube.md

 aiming to retrieve mp4 no greater than 720p that the Rapberry Pi can handle.
 If that fails, I'll just go for Best at 720p or less (The Pi has trouble with vp9, so this might not work).
-I'm not able to fetch separate audio/video streams as is commonly done, it seems like there is an issue in them not getting multiplexed together and I end up with a cideo with no sound.
+I'm not able to fetch separate audio/video streams as is commonly done, it seems like there is an issue in them not getting multiplexed together and I end up with a video with no sound.

 Once I have the link, I call omxplayer with the -b option, there wasn't documentation for